sign-language-processing/sign-language-processing.github.io/src/index.md

 #### Recognition
 Fingerspelling recognition--a sub-task of sign language recognition--is the task to recognize fingerspelled words from a sign language video.

-@dataset:fs18slt recently introduced a large dataset available for American Sign Language fingerspelling recognition.
+@dataset:fs18slt introduced a large dataset available for American Sign Language fingerspelling recognition.
 This dataset includes both the "careful", and "rapid" forms of fingerspelling, collected from naturally occurring videos "in the wild" which are more challenging than studio scenario.
 They train a baseline model to take a sequence of images cropped around the signing hand, and either use an autoregressive decoder, or a CTC.
 They found that the CTC outperforms the autoregressive decoder model, but both achieve very low recognition rate (35-41% character level accuracy) compared to human performance (around 82%).